akaszynski/akaszynski/README.md

 [PyVista](https://docs.pyvista.org/) and the creator of [PyAnsys](https://github.com/ansys).

-I'm an American living in the United States working for [AFRL](https://www.afrl.af.mil/) and [Pasteur Labs & ISI](https://pasteurlabs.ai/).
+I'm an American living in the United States working for [AFRL](https://www.afrl.af.mil/).

 Besides coding, I also enjoys presenting and demoing Python libraries, especially [3D visualization](https://docs.pyvista.org/), particularly in its application to